genericblind/loadforecasting/README.md

 # Transformer-Level Load Forecasting — João Pessoa, Brazil

-Code for the paper: *"Transformer-level load forecasting in urban distribution networks: heterogeneous effects of multivariate features across gradient boosting and deep learning models"*
+Code for the paper: *"Electricity Demand Prediction at Power Transformers in Urban Distribution Systems: A Comparative Medium-Term Forecasting Study"*

 ## What this is